MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 ## 3.104.2 (May 20, 2024)

-NOTE: This is a re-release of `v3.104.1` to include missing changes, please refer to the changelog entries for `v3.104.1`.
+NOTE: This release is a re-release of `v3.104.1` to include missing changes, refer to the changelog entries for `v3.104.1`.

 ## 3.104.1 (May 20, 2024)